-The government has produced sectorspecific guides on working safely during coronavirus covering a range of different types of workplace.
-Some businesses with office-based staff had started to reopen but on 22 September the government advice changed and office workers who can work from home effectively are now being asked to work from home again, This advice is likely to remain in place until Spring 2021.
+The government has produced sector-specific guides on working safely during coronavirus covering a range of different types of workplace.
+Some businesses with office-based staff had started to reopen but on 22 September the government advice changed and office workers who can work from home effectively were asked to work from home again.
+The restrictions imposed by the second lockdown (from 5 November to 2 December) also require those who can work from home to do so unless it is not 'reasonably possible'.

 On 11 May, following consultation with large businesses, employer groups and trade unions, the government issued detailed guidance on working safely during coronavirus.
-This included eight separate guides covering a range of different types of work: construction and other outdoor work; factories, plants and warehouses: homes, labs and research facilities: offices and contact centres: restaurants offering takeaway or delivery; shops and branches; and vehicles.
+This included eight separate guides covering a range of different types of work: construction and other outdoor work; factories, plants and warehouses: homes, labs and research facilities; offices and contact centres; restaurants offering takeaway or delivery; shops and branches; and vehicles.
 This has been extended and now covers 14 different types of work.
 Generally, you have a duty to take steps that are reasonably necessary to ensure the health, safety and welfare of all your employees.
 Take simple precautions such as following and enforcing social distancing requirements where possible, strictly limiting work trips to those that are absolutely essential, educating staff on hand and respiratory hygiene, conducting risk assessments and following government self-isolation guidance.
 Face coverings are not currently required in offices (although are required for employees in some other workplace settings including bars and restaurants) workplace but if office workers choose to wear them they should be supported.
 You should consider how best to assess risks adequately in relation to continued home working and provide guidance and information to homeworkers on health and safety risks.

-From 24 September, certain industries are legally required to put in place key COVID-19-secure measures such as licensed food and drink venues providing table service (except takeaways) and certain venues such as cafes, pubs, bars and restaurants must remain closed to the public between 22:00 and 05:00.
+In line with local restrictions from the end of September, certain industries were legally required to put in place key COVID-19-secure measures such as licensed food and drink venues providing table service (except takeaways) and certain venues such as cafes, pubs, bars and restaurants were closed to the public between 22:00 and 05:00.
+These restrictions have been overtaken by the second national lockdown from 5 November to 2 December which requires business in these industries to close (although some are able to operate as takeaway facilities).
+However, local restrictions are expected to be reintroduced after this second period of lockdown ends.

-The government recognises two groups of vulnerable people: those who are clinically extremely vulnerable (who had been advised to self-isolate) and those who are clinically vulnerable.
-From 1 August, the general advice to self-isolate for those who are clinically extremely vulnerable (including pregnant women with heart disease) no longer applies and these individuals will no longer be entitled to statutory sick pay if they remain at home.
-The latest government guidance says they can return to their workplace, providing COVID-19 secure guidelines are in place but should work from home wherever possible.
-If clinically extremely vulnerable individuals cannot work from home, they should be offered the option of the safest available on-site roles, enabling them to maintain social distancing guidelines.
+The government recognises two groups of vulnerable people: those who are clinically extremely vulnerable and those who are clinically vulnerable.
+From 5 November, those who are clinically extremely vulnerable (including pregnant women with heart disease) are advised to self-isolate and not attend their workplace meaning they are now eligible again for statutory sick pay.
+Before the second lockdown, government guidance had said that they could return to their workplace. providing COVID-19 secure guidelines are in place, but should work from home wherever possible.
+It remains to be seen whether the guidance will revert to this position at the end of the second lockdown.